zkVerify/zkverify-docs/docs/tutorials/06-how_to_run_a_node/02-run_using_docker/03-run_new_boot_node.md

 - The IP address (or the DNS).
 - The open ports.
 - The public part of your node key (peer id).
-This is printed at the startup of your node with the log `Local node identity is: ...` or is retrievable with command `docker run -v`*`path_to_your_file`*`/node_key.dat:/data/node_key.dat --rm --entrypoint zkv-node horizenlabs/zkverify:latest key inspect-node-key --file /data/node_key.dat`.
+This is printed at the startup of your node with the log `Local node identity is: ...` or is retrievable with command `docker run -v`*`path_to_your_file`*`/node_key.dat:/data/node_key.dat --rm --entrypoint zkv-relay horizenlabs/zkverify:latest key inspect-node-key --file /data/node_key.dat`.

 In this way others will be able to leverage your boot node to join the network by inserting these configurations into the `.env` file of their node.